- Day 9 – April 08

 ⑪ Place Your Holy Spirit at the side of all medical professionals who are putting themselves at risk while they work to bring healing to others.
 Strengthen and protect them and all who work in our medical facilities.
 Bless them with the courage to do what they need to do to care for Your children with patience, tact and compassion.

 We ask You to grant us a breakthrough: to miraculously unveil both effective treatments and safe, functional vaccines for the coronavirus; to iron out logistical challenges in getting treatments and vaccines to those who need them; and, if it be Your will, to eliminate this virus altogether.

-⑭ Your Word speaks of healing and restoration.
+Your Word speaks of healing and restoration.
 You have told us, “I have heard your prayers and seen your tears; I will heal you” (2Kings 20:5) and “I will take away sickness from you.”
-(Exodus 23:25) and we thank You for the miracles that You still perform today.
+(Exodus 23:25) We thank You for the miracles that You still perform today.

 We believe in the healing power of faith and prayer and, so, we ask You to begin Your mighty work in the lives of all those on our prayer intentions list.
 Please reach down and surround them with supernatural peace and strength and give them the faith to believe that all things are possible with You.

 ⑬ Therefore, we pray for all those on our prayer intentions list, most especially: